Sneezedip/Tiktok-Booster/README.md

 4. **Wait:**
    - Allow the program to run and complete its tasks.
 This may take some time depending on the configurations and operations being performed.

-# Version 2.0.2
+# Version 2.0.3
+      - Added Shares option in config.cfg
-      - Fixed Colors.
+      - Bug fixes.
-      - Fixed import errors.
-      - Fixed Initial Views Error.

 ### for more info check [*versionslog.md*](https://github.com/Sneezedip/Tiktok-Booster/blob/main/versionslog.MD)